 If you do decide to crowdfund, make sure to keep your incentives for

 donating exciting.
 Examples include access to a personal production journal or Skype meetings where you let funders pick your brain about filmmaking.
 Make a cool poster that you can send and autograph once the film is completed.

 Remember to give regular updates on your project; no one likes an unresponsive artist.
 Think of it this way: Technically, these people are paying you (and so we walk the line of what it means to be truly “independent”).

 Once all’s said and done, don’t forget to shout out your backers and thank them for supporting you on all your social media channels.

-As an indie filmmaker, I’ve used Kickstarter and Indiegogo.
-Personally, I prefer Kickstarter.
-It provides a bigger network and more deeply engaged community.
+Consider platforms such as Kickstarter and Indiegogo to fund your indie film.
 Seed&Spark is great, too: The platform is more specific to the film and indie film community, meaning you can trade goods and services, like equipment and line producer work, instead of just fronting cash.

 There is no film without a great script.
 To get your hands on one, you have two options: You’ll either have to write your own script and get it in front of close friends and industry people (if you know any) for opinions, or you’ll have to find one.

 If you write it, don’t be worried about letting too many people see it for fear of them stealing your idea.
 You want as many opinions about your work as you can get to put it all in perspective.
 When you’re near completion and feel confident about where the script is, be sure to organize a reading to hear it out loud.
 You’d be surprised by what works on paper and what doesn’t when put on its feet.